ManasaRaoK/lxca_puppet/README.md

 ## Limitations

 a.
 Validations to be improved
-b.
-More functionality to be added
+b. rspecs should be made generic.
+Usage of specific IPs should be worked around to use capabilities of WebMock.
 c.
 LED functionality probably not working

 ## Development